Schroeder's Book Haven

 PAYMENT:

-• We accept PayPal, VISA & MasterCard, Discover and checks.
+• We accept PayPal, VISA, MasterCard, Discover, Amex and checks.
+Give us a call during hours.

 • Libraries and institutions may be billed with a purchase order.